usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/install/install-overview.rst

 UForge Installation Overview
 ============================

 To install a fully functioning UForge platform, you must install and configure the UForge services as well as populate the UForge Repository with the operating systems you wish to build your server templates from.
-To make the UForge installation process as easy as possible, UShareSoft provides an external hard drive, “UForge Setup Disk”, that contains:
+To make the UForge installation process as easy as possible, UShareSoft provides an external hard drive ``UForge Setup Disk`` that contains:

 	* UForge Operating System Repository – all the packages and updates for each open source operating system distribution supported by UForge.
 For other operating systems including RedHat Enterprise Linux, you must have access rights to the operating system repositories